Sophia-Torres/VirtualBox-postinstall/README.md

 - Double click "Client 1" to begin Windows 10 install
 - Select "I don't have a product key"
-- For the OS, you want to instal Windows 10 Pro
+- For the OS, you want to install Windows 10 Pro
 - Select Custom Install
 - Select continue with limited set up to bypass creating a Microsoft Account
 - You can enter "User" when asked "Who's going to use this PC"
 - Finish install

+<h2>Verify client machine is configured correctly</h2>

 -  To check internet connectivity we are going to open the Command line and enter "ipconfig"

 <img width="848" alt="image" src="https://github.com/user-attachments/assets/233b3984-8da3-454e-99e0-4738e3af582a" />
 - IPv4 address, subnet mask, and Default Gateway match set up